 If you are struggling with your debts, then a Part IX Debt Agreement may be the solution for you.
 A Debt Agreement is a legally binding agreement between you and your creditors on which no interest is applied – this will allow you to pay back your debt over a period of time on a fixed payment plan which is calculated to suit what you can afford to pay.

-PDS specialises in Debt Agreements, with ONE EASY TO MANAGE PAYMENT PLAN AND NO FURTHER INTEREST.
+PDS specialises in Debt Agreements, with ONE EASY TO MANAGE PAYMENT PLAN AND NO FURTHER INTEREST during the debt agreement (if the debt agreement is terminated the interest and fees can be reinstated).
 Let our caring and friendly consultants work with you to relieve the burden of stress that debt brings with it.